Go to main menu Go to main content Go to footer

 “People are working on themselves without realizing that they are,” explained Tomatuk.
 “It’s created an opportunity to gather emotions and feelings.
 Nathalie is there for support if for whatever reason somebody should be triggered.”

-Duong provides a safe space for people where “Everybody knows everybody.”
-She says art is a coping strategy for processing difficult emotions.
-She is motivated to share its healing powers from personal experience.
+Duong provides a safe space to talk for people where “everybody knows everybody.”
+She says art is a coping strategy for processing difficult emotions and was motivated to share its healing powers from personal experience.

 “When my friend was dying from cancer, he asked me to make an urn for him because he knew it used to be my passion,” Duong said.
 “He passed away before I finished it.
 I went through with it anyway and it helped me process my grief.
 That’s how I got inspired to bring that healing process to help others.”